Generalized Type II Fusion of Cluster States: Analytical Probability Bounds and a Constructive Example

 and

 \end{lemma}

-\begin{proof} The reduced density matrix $\rho_{ij}$ (\ref{Density matrix}) of a maximally entanglement entropy relevant state $(i,j)$ is $\frac{1}{2} Id_{2\times2}$.
+\begin{proof} The reduced density matrix $\rho_{ij}$ (\ref{Density matrix}) of a maximally entangled relevant state $(i,j)$ is $\frac{1}{2} Id_{2\times2}$.
 Thus, the off diagonal elements of $\rho_{ij}$ and difference between the two diagonal elements are $0$.
 We impose these two conditions, with a multiplication by $N_{ij}^2$.
 The first condition reads:

 (see details of computation in proof \ref{Proof appendix - Lemma - Conditions for Bell state - condition 1} in proof appendix) and the second condition reads: